-Doctrines of this type are like raw meat for some people; hard to swallow.
+Doctrines of this type are like raw meat for some people ...hard to swallow.
 But they are the clear teachings of the word of God.
-If God is sovereign over all, then he is also sovereign over evil.
+If God is sovereign over all, then He is also sovereign over evil.
 Otherwise, we cannot call him sovereign.

-Other scriptural examples of the sovereignty of God over evil are: King Saul killed himself by falling on his own sword, according to 1Chronicles 10:4.
-Yet in Chapter 5 verse 14, we note it was God who killed him.
+Other Scriptural examples of the sovereignty of God over evil are: King Saul killed himself by falling on his own sword, according to 1 Chronicles 10:4.
+Yet in Chapter 5, verse 14 we note that it was God Who killed him.

-The apostle Paul teaches that the unbelief of the Jews forms part of the divine plan to include Gentiles in the covenant of grace, (Romans 11:7-11).
+The Apostle Paul teaches that the unbelief of the Jews forms part of the divine plan to include the Gentiles in the covenant of grace.
+(Rom.
+11:7-11)